Northern State (Sudan): Geography

 Northern State lies in the far north of Sudan, stretching along the Nile Valley from approximately the Fourth Cataract to the Egyptian border.
+The Nile flows through the state from south to north for a length of 650 km.
 It borders Egypt to the north, River Nile State to the east, Khartoum State to the southeast, and North Darfur, Libya, and North Kordofan to the south and west.
+Jebel Uweinat, a mountain range on the Egyptian-Libyan-Sudanese tripoint, lies within the state's western reaches.

 The state's geography divides into two main physical zones: the narrow Nile floodplain, and the surrounding desert regions.
 To the east of the Nile is the Nubian Desert, and to the west lies the Libyan Desert.
 These desert areas are primarily rocky or stony, with occasional sand dunes, and receive very little rainfall.